 5. Steer clear of commercial finance – things like credit cards, store cards and loans tend to carry higher interest rates than student loans, usually around 20%.

-There is also a huge amount of useful stuff for students on Martin Lewis’ Money Saving Expert website.
+There is also a huge amount of useful info for students on Martin Lewis’ Money Saving Expert website.
 It tells you all you’ll need to know about tuition fees and loans, as well as giving essential information on budgeting, borrowing, and bank accounts.
 An essential read for anyone thinking of starting a degree.

 Part-time work has become a big part of student life.
 Not only can you earn a bit of extra cash but it can make your CV more attractive to prospective employers in the future.
 You could choose to work during term time or during holiday periods.